vrui-vr/vrui/Installation.md

 ## Optional: Build Vrui's Example Applications

-Vrui comes packaged with a few example applications, to demonstrate how to create Vrui applications.
+Vrui comes packaged with a few example applications demonstrating how to create Vrui-based VR applications.
 You can build these now to get a feel for how to build other Vrui applications later, or to test whether Vrui is working properly.

 ### Step 1: Enter The ExamplePrograms Directory